playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 But these improvements didn't make for a smooth ship for the React team.
 As metioned earlier, JSX came heavily criticized, for one reason predominantly...

-### "Seperation of concerns" doesn't mean what you think it means
+### "Separation of concerns" doesn't mean what you think it means

 > Separation of concerns is a pretty core tenant of CS.
 React just seems wrongity wrong wrong wrong. #jsconf